 There are different bus companies that can take you to several small towns around Upstate New York.
 Check Wanderu for different routes and bus companies.
 Here are just a few:

-- Greyhound (Mostly to the bigger cities in New York)
+- Check the Greyhound‘s map.
+Please note that Greyhound mostly goes to the bigger cities in New York State.

 Walkability When Visiting Lakes in Upstate New York